Sharks have a habit of swimming and eating 24 hours a day seven days a week. Your water activities may very well be placing you in their dining room!

 The mighty USS Indianapolis was a Heavy Cruiser commissioned to the United States Navy.
 It was named for the city of Indianapolis, Indiana.
 The Indianapolis had just completed it’s top-secret mission.
 It just delivered the components of an atomic bomb to the island of Tinian, which was one of the Mariana Islands in the South Pacific.
 The bombs nickname was “Little Boy,” which would later become the historical bomb dropped on Hiroshima.

-Oceanic Whitetips and Tiger Sharks are believed to be the two main species of sharks on the scene of the sinking.
+Oceanic Whitetips and Tiger Sharks were the two main species of sharks at the Indianapolis sinking

 The big 610-foot cruiser was split up in several pieces.
 It sank in only 15 minutes, leaving a thick black layer of fuel oil floating along on the surface.
 Approximately 800 of the nearly 1,200 crew members jumped overboard before it sank.
 The great Navy vessel sank on July 30th, 1945.
 The Navy did not receive any radio transmission and did not even know what happened, so help ever came.